smartdevicelink/sdl_java_suite/utils/generator/README.md

     /**
      * Sets the cmdIcon.
-     * Image struct determining whether static or dynamic icon.
-If omitted on supported displays, no (or the default if
-     * applicable) icon shall be displayed.
      *
-     * @param cmdIcon
+     * @param cmdIcon Image struct determining whether static or dynamic icon.
+If omitted on supported displays,
+     * no (or the default if applicable) icon shall be displayed.
+     * @since SmartDeviceLink 2.0.0
      */
     public void setCmdIcon(Image cmdIcon) {
         setParameters(KEY_CMD_ICON, cmdIcon);
     }

     /**
      * Gets the cmdIcon.
      *
-     * @return Image
+     * @return Image Image struct determining whether static or dynamic icon.
+If omitted on supported displays,
+     * no (or the default if applicable) icon shall be displayed.
+     * @since SmartDeviceLink 2.0.0
      */
     public Image getCmdIcon() {
         return (Image) getObject(Image.class, KEY_CMD_ICON);
     }

 }
 ```